smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 Basically, the problem is that NaviAPPs start video streaming unsuccessfully in the following use cases:

 1. Activate the NaviAPP, then enable WiFi on the head unit within 150 seconds.
-2. Activate the NaviAPP, after more than 150 seconds, then enable WiFi on the head unit.
+2. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the head unit.

 3. Activate the NaviAPP, after more than 150 seconds, then enable WiFi on the phone

 To fix these issues, navigation apps need to access information about WiFi networks.